embedded-software-laboratory/embeddedRTPS-STM32/readme.md

 ---

 ## Compilation
-After installing the required dependencies, both projects can be compiled:
+After installing the required dependencies, both projects can be compiled using the following instructions:

-### STM32 Project
+## STM32 Project
 To compile and deploy the STM32 project, first open the STM32CubeIDE.
 ```
 File -> Open projects from File System -> Directory -> Select the stm32 Folder